tasxatzial/history-API-demo/README.md

 A simple webpage that utilizes the History API.

-## Implementation
+## Features

-* Single Page Application.
-* Back and forward navigation is supported.
+* Back and forward navigation.
-* Loading from a bookmarked location is supported.
+* Loading from a bookmarked location.

+## Dependencies

+None.
+The project uses only HTML, CSS, JavaScript.

 ## Run locally